NIC-MichalLabedzki/nf/README.rst

    tools: dbus-send, qbus, gdbus, so try to query konsole/yakuake title, using freedesktop nofitication cannot be done by dbus-send or qbus because of lack of variant array support
+2. nf 1.4.0:
+    a) nf -i PID # monitor specifiec already run process by PID/name/(interactive list???)
+    b) run nf in (hidden???) background to add ability to (on Linux) CTRL+Z and run nf in background then back to main process ("fg")